gschaumb/team03-capstone/docs/index.md

 The combination of reasoning and acting makes agentic RAG a promising approach for developing more capable and trustworthy AI systems with enhanced understanding and interaction capabilities.

+Large language models (LLMs) are very good at many language-based tasks.
+However, LLMs often struggle with complex reasoning and with using outside knowledge.
+Agents can be used to make LLMs even better.
+Agents can help LLMs interact with external data sources, retrieve information that is relevant, and take actions based on reasoning.
+This makes the LLM better at problem-solving.
+Combining agents with LLMs is particularly helpful for retrieval-augmented generation (RAG) tasks, because agents are able to dynamically retrieve and process information.

+This project applies agentic RAG patterns to a chatbot solution that can provide information about the Enron case.
+The project uses publicly available data from the case, such as the legal case documents, annual financial reports, and potentially the email corpus.
+This approach allows for the exploration of many techniques, such as:

+- **Chaining Agents**: Chaining agents can be used to break up the task into a series of smaller steps.
+Each agent in the chain would be responsible for a specific part of the overall task, like retrieval, summarization, or question answering.
+An agent that specializes in legal documents could, for example, retrieve the appropriate sections of a document based on what the user asks.
+The information retrieved by the first agent could then be passed to a summarization agent to be condensed into smaller, more concise insights.

+- **Specializing Agent Interaction with Data**: Each agent can be trained on a specific data source so that the agent becomes an expert in understanding and retrieving information from that source.
+Having specialized agents could really improve the relevance and accuracy of the information that they retrieve.
+For instance, an agent that was specifically trained on financial reports would be better at answering questions about how Enron was performing financially.

+- **LLM as an Intermediate Summary Processor**: LLMs can be used as a central processing unit to take the summaries from different specialized agents and synthesize them into a single response.
+This approach would help the chatbot to present a clear and consistent picture of the Enron case, even though the case is very complex.

 ## Project Overview

 Our Capstone project builds on Milestones 1 and 2, where we developed an agentic RAG solution for a customer support use case.
 This solution utilizes diverse data sources as a knowledgebase for queries, with a secondary goal of identifying relevant emails within a large corpus.
 In our project: